Motorsport Games: IPO and 2021 acquisitions

 Motorsport Games completed its Initial public offering (IPO) in January 2021, ended up raising $69 million which was used for acquiring the remaining equity interest of 704Games, and for acquiring KartKraft and Studio 397.
 In February, Motorsport Games entered into an agreement to acquire game assets and code of PC kart racing simulator, KartKraft from Black Delta for an undisclosed amount with an aim to form a new studio called Motorsport Games Australia where the development of KartKraft will continue, and completed the deal in March.
-In March, Motorsport entered into an agreement with Luminis International to acquire Studio 397, the developer of rFactor 2 which was completed two months later.
+In March, Motorsport Games entered into an agreement with Luminis International to acquire Studio 397, the developer of rFactor 2 which was completed two months later.

 Motorsport Games combined the Unreal graphics engine and the rFactor physics technology for NASCAR 21: Ignition, which was released on October 26 the same year.
 The combination of the rFactor and Unreal engines was used for all the upcoming titles produced by Motorsport Games, such as British Touring Car Championship game which was in development.
 In the same month, Motorsport Games entered into a license with IndyCar to develop both IndyCar video game series, with a planned launch date in 2023, and events.
 Also in June, Motorsport Games announced the development of a dedicated video game title for the 24 Hours of Le Mans through a licensing deal with that race's parent organizations, the Automobile Club de l'Ouest and the FIA World Endurance Championship, originally scheduled for release in 2023.

 The BTCC game was originally scheduled to have been released in 2022 but was delayed for 2024.

 In December 2022, Motorsport Games began an equity purchase agreement with NYC-based Alumni Capital in the amount of up to $2 million in company stock, with options up to a total of $10 million expiring December 31, 2023.

 By October 2023, Motorsports Games was no longer working on a future NASCAR title, as the license to produce NASCAR video games was transferred to iRacing, who have a long-standing relationship with NASCAR, with a title planned for 2025.
 Motorsport laid off 40% of their workforce in the following month.
 The same week, TOCA, the rights holder for the BTCC, ended its partnership with the company "due to ongoing fundamental breaches of the agreement by Motorsport Games".
 Over a week later, IndyCar terminated its agreement with the company, citing Motorsport Games' failure to deliver a game within the 2023 season.

 On April 15, 2025, Motorsport Games secured a $2.5 million investment from virtual reality technology company Pimax.

+On April 27, 2026, Motorsport Games entered a share repurchase agreement with their parent company Driven Lifestyle Group LLC, reacquiring a total of 904,395 shares for $4.11 each, equating to $3,717,063.45.